 Enikolopov, Ruben, A. Beath and F. Christia.
 2017.
 Direct Democracy and Resource Allocation: Experimental Evidence from Afghanistan,

 Journal of Development Economics 124: 199-213.

 Enikolopov, Ruben, A. Beath, F. Christia and G. Egorov.
 2016.
 Electoral Rules and Political Selection: Theory and Evidence from a Field

-Gevorkyan, Aleksandr V. (forthcoming).
+Gevorkyan, Aleksandr V. 2017.
 The foreign exchange regime in a small open economy: Armenia and beyond.
-Journal of
+Journal of Economic

 Gevorkyan, Aleksandr V. and O. Canuto (eds).
 2016.
 Financial Deepening and Post-Crisis Development in Emerging Markets: Current

 Perils and Future Dawns.
 New York: Palgrave Macmillan

 Gevorkyan, Aleksandr V. and Kvangraven, I. H. 2016.
 Assessing Recent Determinants of Borrowing Costs in Sub-Saharan Africa.
 Review

 Hakobyan, Shushanik.
 2018.
 Do Anti-dumping Duties Still Matter?
 The Curious Case of Aluminum Foil, World Trade Review 17(4): 557-